johnfraserss/ICS3C/Assignments/01 - Variables, Expressions and Statements/README.md

 Due Date(s)
 ----------
-To be announced as we get closer to completion of the tasks above.
+To be announced in-class as we get closer to completion of the tasks above.